frederic-perez/AmE-dictionary/data/idioms.md

 __bookworm__ _n_ A person who spends a large or excessive amount of time reading or studying.
 __boom__
 __bop__ _v_
-__bored to tears__ :two: Extremely bored to the point of distraction, frustration, or irritation. _I was bored to tears listening to that lecture this afternoon._
+__bored to tears__ :three: Extremely bored to the point of distraction, frustration, or irritation. _I was bored to tears listening to that lecture this afternoon._
 __born in the purple__ :two: Born into royalty.
 Purple is a color traditionally associated with royalty. _Did you see pictures of the latest addition to the royal family?
 What a sweet little princess born in the purple!_
 __born to the purple__ Born in the purple. _Both were born to the purple._
 __borrowed time__ :two::hammer: _I’m living on borrowed time._ _We might be on borrowed time._